JeffJetton/atari-examples/bbones/bbones1.md

 > **Fun Fact:** We could, in fact, write any of the actual microprocessor instructions in a similar fashion if we knew the machine code byte values that the operations corresponded to.
 Instead of `jmp`, we could type `.byte $4C` and get the same compiled program.
 It sort of defeats the main purpose of using an assembler, but it's possible!

 The last two bytes, at `$FFFE` and `$FFFF`, combine to form another target address.
 This tells the chip where it should jump to in the case of an event known as an *interrupt*.
-An interrupt is some external bit of hardware tapping the processor on the shoulder and literally “interrupting” the execution of whatever program code that happens to be running at that time.
-Normally, the chip would respond by jumping to this special interrupt address, where it would presumably find instructions on how to respond to that rude shoulder-tap.
+An interrupt is usually some external bit of hardware tapping the processor on the shoulder and literally “interrupting” the execution of whatever program code that happens to be running at that time.
+Normally, the chip would respond by jumping to this special interrupt address, where it would presumably find instructions on how to respond to the interruption.

 But, as mentioned above, the chip used in the VCS is a “feature limited” version of the 6502.
 It doesn’t have a pin on the external body of the chip for the interrupt signal to come in on, nor are there the proper connections within the circuitry of the chip itself that would allow it to notice such a signal even if the pin were there.
 So it doesn't really matter what we put in the last two bytes of address space.
 We do have to put *something* there though, so we might as well just reiterate the address of the beginning of our main program.

+> **Fun Fact:** An analysis of cartridge ROMs shows that only about 30% of commercially-released titles from back in the VCS's heyday seem to have specified an interrupt address.

 ## A Quick Review